Nobuharu Matsushita: 2015

 Matsushita made his début in the GP2 Series in 2015 with ART Grand Prix.
 In the first race at Bahrain, he qualified second on the grid opposite teammate Stoffel Vandoorne and finished in the points in both races, setting the fastest lap in the sprint race.
 At the Red Bull Ring, Matsushita took his first GP2 podium by finishing third in the sprint race.
 He took his first victory in the sport in the sprint race at the Hungaroring as part of an ART 1–2.
-He finished 9th in the overall standings.
+He finished ninth in the overall standings.

 2016

 In February 2016, it was announced Matsushita would reunite with ART for a second season, alongside fellow 2015 rookie Sergey Sirotkin.

-Matsushita was suspended for the 4th round of the season in Austria due to erratic driving at the previous event in Baku.
+Matsushita was suspended for the fourth round of the season in Austria due to erratic driving at the previous event in Baku.

 2017

-In 2017, Matsushita competed in the inaugural Formula 2 championship, driving for ART Grand Prix alongside Alexander Albon.
+In 2017, Matsushita competed in the inaugural Formula 2 championship, driving for ART Grand Prix alongside Alex Albon.
 He scored his first win in the sprint race in Spain, and his second one during the sprint race in Hungary.
 He scored two more podiums, in Monaco and in Monza and finished sixth in the final standings, beating Albon by 45 points.

 2019

 Matsushita returned to Formula 2 in with the Carlin team, partnering Louis Delétraz.
 He won the feature races at the Red Bull Ring and in Monza.
-He, again, finished 6th in the championship, two positions above his teammate.
+He, again, finished sixth in the championship, two positions above his teammate.